18121A05L2/7702-goat/README.md

     - Open initialization
     - Can be reinitialized
 - `DelegateContractV3`
-    - Initialization signature may be reused in another chain.
+    - Initialization signature too weak (e.g., replayable across contracts, chains)
 - `DelegateContractV4`
     - Storage collision between `paused` and `init` if deployed as an upgrade of V3.
 Account may start paused and initialized.
 - `DelegateContractV5`